Frequently asked questions (FAQs)

 Relaunch the exam and have the candidate reset the project they are working on.

 Check that the COM Add-ins and macros have been disabled.
-These procedures are considered a best practice when administering the MOS Microsoft 365 Apps & Office 2019, or the MOS 2016 LITA (Live-in-the-Application) exams:
+These procedures are considered a best practice when administering the MOS Office 2019 or MOS 2016 LITA (Live-in-the-Application) exams:

 - Launch any Office application and open a blank document.